RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 #### Random Cut Forest

 1. Anomaly Detection
-2. detrct unexpected spikes in timeseries data
+2. detect unexpected spikes in timeseries data
 3. breaks in periodicity
+4. unsupervised
-4. solves unclassifiable data points
+5. solves unclassifiable data points
-5. for every data point, anomalous score is calcualted
+6. for every data point, anomalous score is calculated
-6. based on algo develloped by Amazon
+7. based on random forest, this algo is developed by Amazon. hence used in many aws services
-7. input -
+8. input -
    1. recordIO-protobuf or csv
    2. can use file or pipe mode on either
    3. optional test channel on calulating metrics like f1, accuracy, precision, recall on labelled data (anomaly or not)
    4. as it is an unsupervised algo, we can use above test channel to check our predicitons against any validation or test data
-8. how to use -
+9. how to use -
-   1. creates a forest of trees, where each tree is partitioning the data (like decsion tree)
+   1. creates a forest of trees, where each tree is partitioning the data (like decision tree)
-   2. looks at any expected change in the complexity of tree after a new data point is added.
+   2. looks at any expected change in the structure of tree after a new data point is added.
    3. meaning - if a new data point is added, which causes the whole bunch of branches to form off, then the new data point might be anomalous
    4. data is sampled randomly (hence 'Random' cut forest)
-   5. tehn trained
+   5. then trained
    6. RCF also shows up in Kinesis Analytics
-9. Important hyperparams -
+10. Important hyperparams -
-   1. num_samples - more the number of trees, less the noise
+    1. num_trees - more the number of trees, less the noise
     2. num_samples_per_tree - should be chosen such that 1/num_smples_per_tree approximates to the ratio of anomalous data against normal data
+    3. feature_dim - The number of features in the data set.
+(If you use the [Random Cut Forest](https://sagemaker.readthedocs.io/en/stable/algorithms/randomcutforest.html) estimator, this value is calculated for you and need not be specified.)
-10. instance -
+11. instance -
     1. training - cpu only (NO gpu) - m5, c4, c5
     2. inference - ml.c5.xl

 #### Neural Topic Model

-2 models provided by sagemaker - Neural Topic Model (NTM) and Latent Dirichlet Allocation (LDA)
+2 models provided by sagemaker for topic modelling - Neural Topic Model (NTM) and Latent Dirichlet Allocation (LDA)

 1. What the document or description is about?
-2. unsupervised
+2. unsupervised, based on NN
 3. the document does not necessarily be human readable format
 4. organize, summarize, classify documents as per topics
 5. It's not just TF/IDF (which is used to search a term)
-6. for ex, 'bike', 'car', 'mileage', 'train', 'speed' might categorize into 1 group or topic - "transportation", although it might not know to call it that (because we did not provide any label as it is unsupervised)
+6. for ex, 'bike', 'car', 'mileage', 'train', 'speed' might categorize into 1 group or topic - "transportation", although it might not know to call it that (because we did not provide any label as it is unsupervised), will be in another group
 7. under the hood Neural Variational Inference
 8. input -
    1. recordIO-protobuf or csv
    2. four channels -
       1. "train" is required
       2. "test", "validation", "auxillary" are optional
-   3. raw texts cannot passed directly as input, hence forst process the words into integers
+   3. raw texts cannot passed directly as input, hence first process the words into integers
       1. every document must contain count of every word in the vocabulary in csv
       2. "auxillary" channel is used for vocabulary
    4. file or pipe mode both supported